Historic Home Renovation Tips for Fall 2025 Success

 Improve Insulation Without Compromising Character

-• Blown-in cellulose for attics, which fills voids without structural changes.
+Blown-in cellulose for attics, which occupies gaps without altering structure.

-• Removable insulated panels for walls if total replacement is not practical.
+Removable insulated panels for walls when full replacement proves unfeasible.

-• Cost: Installing attic insulation costs $1.50 to $3.50 per square foot, varying by material and accessibility.
+Cost: Attic insulation installation runs $1.50 to $3.50 per square foot, influenced by material choice and access.

 Balancing Modern Comfort with Historic Integrity